Thank you for visiting our website.

 • Creation of a lateral bone window to lift the Schneiderian membrane.

-• Possibility of using different biomaterials (autograft, xenograft, allograft, synthetic biomaterials).
+• Option of using various biomaterials (autograft, xenograft, allograft, synthetic biomaterials).

-• Implant placement is possible in one or two stages, depending on the stability obtained.
+• The implant can be placed during one or two procedures, depending on the stability achieved.

 Crestal sinus lift (Summers, 1994)

-• Indicated when the residual bone height is between 3 and 6 mm.
+• Indicated when residual bone height is between 3 and 6 mm.

 • Performed via the implant site using osteotomes.